-Beginning in January 2021, the Commission is sponsoring a bi-annual scholarship at SARUP to a student enrolled in the Urban Planning degree program and who self-identifies as members of racial or ethnic minority groups under-represented within the SARUP program and who are from the seven county Southeastern Wisconsin Region.
+In January 2021, the Commission began sponsoring a bi-annual scholarship at SARUP to a student enrolled in the Urban Planning degree program and who self-identifies as members of racial or ethnic minority groups under-represented within the SARUP program and who are from the seven county Southeastern Wisconsin Region.
+The Commission was successful in awarding a scholarship to a Hispanic male who is currently employed on a part-time basis with the Commission.